 Treatments for this common condition include shoe inserts or padding to relieve pressure on the nerve caused by structural problems.
-Dr. Young may recommend oral medication to relieve the inflammation and pain.
-She may also suggest an injection to the area that decreases inflammation and helps speed the healing process.
+The doctor may recommend oral medication to relieve the inflammation and pain.
+They may also suggest an injection to the area that decreases inflammation and helps speed the healing process.

 The KobyGard procedure is a highly effective, minimally invasive surgical technique that releases the ligament pinching the nerve and leaves the nerve itself intact.
 The procedure is done through a tiny incision and takes about 10 minutes.

 The neuroma reduces in size over a period of a couple of months.
-Dr. Young recommends this as an overall healthier approach than any procedure that involves destroying the nerve since it retains sensation between the toes.
-She’s found it very successful for her patients with neuromas.
+The doctor recommends this as an overall healthier approach than any procedure that involves destroying the nerve since it retains sensation between the toes.